Icehacker88/Pool-Table-Game/PoolGame/A3_readme.txt

 The game will start by 'gradle run'.
 A small flaw is that if player has won the game, the text “win and bye” will always on the screen.
-I can’t hide it by load the previous state.

 Realized functions:
 1. Pockets and More Coloured Balls